-All this can allow your site to act as a type of virtual personal shopper, asking customers to elaborate on what they’re looking for and finding the exact product to match.
-It’s a winning formula which has been adopted by many leading online retailers, such as electronics experts Monoprice.
+All this can allow your site to act as a virtual personal shopper, asking customers to elaborate on what they’re looking for and finding the exact product to match.
+It’s a winning formula that many leading online retailers have adopted, such as electronics experts Monoprice.

 2. Make searches smarter

 For that “tool kit” search, this could mean that the site can prioritize search results that correspond to data about this customer’s preferred brands or spending limits.
-Operating in real-time, it can also prioritize the products which are currently in stock, or highest rated.
+Operating in real-time, it can also prioritize the products currently in stock or highest rated.

-On top of that, machine learning can take into account that not everybody will use the same search terms!
-One man’s tool kit is another man’s workbox, and AI is capable of understanding such variation.
+On top of that, machine learning can consider that not everybody will use the same search terms!
+One man’s tool kit is another man’s workbox, and AI can understand such variation.

-All in all, a smart search hugely increases the chances that visitors to your site will find exactly what they need, and then that sale is just one click away.
+Overall, a smart search hugely increases the chances that visitors to your site will find exactly what they need, and that sale is just one click away.

 3. Pinpoint those recommendations

-Of course, you don’t need to wait for a user to do a search before you present them with products.
+Of course, you don’t need to wait for a user to search before you present them with products.

 From Netflix to that psychic YouTube bot, people have come to expect personalized recommendations from websites.

 And those suggestions aren’t just something that people mull over.
-Amazon claims that its targeted recommendations lead to a whopping 35% of its total sales!
+For example, Amazon claims that its targeted recommendations lead to a whopping 35% of its total sales!

-For your existing customers, machine learning can analyze their past habits on the site to recommend the right product.
-This could be an item that the customer was browsing a month or two ago, or perhaps a new item that’s proven popular among similar customers.
+For your existing customers, machine learning can analyze their habits on the site to recommend the right product.
+This could be an item the customer was browsing a month or two ago or a new item that’s proven popular among similar customers.

-But, what about potential customers?
-If a new visitor has browsed your site, possibly submitted their details and then left without purchasing, can recommendations even be an option?
-With machine learning, yes they can!
+But what about potential customers?
+If a new visitor has browsed your site, submitted their details, and left without purchasing, can recommendations even be an option?
+With machine learning, yes, they can!